widiyanata/article-rewriter/documentation.md

 4. Navigate to `Plugins` > `Installed Plugins`.
 5. Locate "Article Rewriter" in the list and click `Activate`.

-### Defining the Server API Key (Required for Licensing)

-For the plugin to securely communicate with the license server for activation and verification, you **must** define a secret API key as a constant in your WordPress configuration.
-This key must match the key expected by your license server.

-**Recommended Method: Edit `wp-config.php`**

-1. Connect to your server via FTP or use your hosting control panel's File Manager.
-2. Locate the `wp-config.php` file in the root directory of your WordPress installation.
-3.  **Carefully** edit the file and add the following line, replacing `'YOUR_SECRET_SERVER_API_KEY'` with the actual secret key you have configured on your license server:

-    ```php
-    define('ARTICLE_REWRITER_SERVER_API_KEY', 'YOUR_SECRET_SERVER_API_KEY');
-    ```
-4. Add this line somewhere **above** the line that says `/* That's all, stop editing!
-Happy publishing. */`.
-5. Save the `wp-config.php` file.

-**Important:** Keep this key secret.
-Do not share it publicly.
-If you are unsure about editing `wp-config.php`, consult your web host or a developer.

 ---

 ## 4. License Activation